spyder-ide/spyder-docs/doc/troubleshooting/common-illnesses.rst

    :alt: Object not found in help pane
    :width: 500px

-However, once you run your code in the :doc:`/panes/ipythonconsole`, you might be able to get help and completions on the object there.
+However, once you run your code in the :ref:`panes-console`, you might be able to get help and completions on the object there.

 .. _troubleshooting-common-completion-crashed: